 The downhill-facing vehicle may have to back up to allow room for the other vehicle.

-Vehicles traveling on the freeway always have the right of way.
+Vehicles traveling on the freeway always have the right-of-way.
 The driver attempting to enter the freeway must speed up and then merge into an opening while using his or her turn signal to indicate the intent to merge.

 If you were injured in a right-of-way accident, call an attorney for help.
 Our legal team can evaluate your accident and review your legal options with you.